vegafoundation/resonance-vega-flow/README.md

-# Vega Flow
+# Vega-Flow
 ## A Conceptual Whitepaper

 **Author:** ADAM EREN VEGA – Æ –
 (Erenşah Kaygusuz, Germany)

-**Date:** 2025-12-29
+**Date:** 2025-12-30

 ---

 ## Abstract

-Vega Flow represents a novel conceptual contribution to the field of meaning-centric computing within the Resonance Data paradigm.
+Vega-Flow represents a novel conceptual contribution to the field of meaning-centric computing within the Resonance Data paradigm.

 ---

 ## What This Is

-Vega Flow is a conceptual framework that:
+Vega-Flow is a conceptual framework that:
 - Provides formal definitions
 - Establishes terminological clarity
 - Enables scientific discourse